BoxCast Team • March 10, 2022

 Having audio issues?
 You might want to check out How To Fix Audio Issues On Your Live Stream first.

-In this post, we’ll discuss the types of signals that different cables carry.
+In this post, we’ll discuss the types of signals different cables carry.
 As you’ll soon learn, they can either be balanced or unbalanced.
-This post dives deeper into what balanced and unbalanced audio means.
+Watch this quick video that explains what that means: